LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: OmnipodKit Pump Manager

-You need to build the `feat/omnipodkit` branch if you want to test the new `All Omnipod Types` pump manager.
-Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).
+!!!
+Question "What is different between `feat/omnipodkit` and `dev` branch"
+    There are several differences between `feat/omnipodkit` and `dev` branch.
+For one thing, this branch (which will be renamed soon - so pay attention) has all the pump managers: OmniBLE, OmniKit, OmnipodKit, DanaKit, MedtrumKit and MinimedKit and the new CGM manager EversenseKit.

+    Keeping OmniBLE & OmniKit in this branch is useful for developers.
+Those pump managers were removed from `dev` branch (3.14.2) and will soon be removed from `main` when `dev` is merged into main.

+    Because OmniBLE & OmniKit are present, a tester who comes in with a Pod attached to one of those managers stays with the manager.
+The automatic conversion to OmnipodKit, which happens with v3.14.2, does not happen with this branch.
+The tester has to manually change pump managers during a Pod change.

+#### OmnipodKit Pump Manager

-This pump manager comes with improved user interface and user experience for Omnipod Classic (Eros) and DASH pods including
+The OmnipodKit pump manager comes with improved user interface and user experience for Omnipod Classic (Eros) and DASH pods including

 * Some layout adjustments
 * Some new labels
 * Some reworked sub-menus with added information or features

-The next time you change a pod, delete the pump manager you are using and add a new pump.
-See [Change Pump Type](loop-3/add-pump.md#change-pump-type){: target="_blank" } for detailed instructions.

-* Select `All Omnipod Types` as your new pump manager.
-* Go through the onboarding of selecting notifications and reminders and insulin type.
-* You will then be presented with a screen to select the type of pod.
-* Choose the Classic (Eros) or DASH Pod type

-The underyling control code should be the same, but we want more people testing it to ensure this works as well as the older pod managers.
-The developers have been using it on themselves before making this publicly available.
+If you are running the `dev` branch - your Pod is automatically transitioned to OmnipodKit.
+You will notice the user interface is a little different.
+If you are running `feat/omnipodkit` branch, see [Manual transition with `feat/omnipodkit`](#manual-transition-with-featomnipodkit).

+One of the biggest things is that you can change Pod types between Pods.
+With this version of OmnipodKit, only Eros and DASH are supported.

 !!! question "Why OmnipodKit?"
     When the initial work to add DASH to the supported pumps was started in 2021, a completely separate pump submodule was created distinct from the Classic (Eros) pump submodule.
 In other words, OmniBLE handled DASH and OmniKit handled Eros.